v2047/v2047/README.md

 - 👋 Hi, I’m @v2047
 - 👀 I’m interested in develop to my career in data analyst field.
 - 🌱 I’m working at accenture as application development associate post.
-Apart from that I am enhancing my skills in data analyst field
+Apart from that I am enhancing my skills in data analyst field.
-- 💞️ I’m looking for a part time internship as well in data analyst.
 - 📫 You can reach out to me tomar9231@gmail.com

 <!---